tanin47/lilit-sql/README.md

   - [x] Support Plain Old Ruby Expressions
   - [x] Formatting currency with if-else
   - [x] Support multiplication.
-- [ ] Support group by multiple keys
+- [x] Support group by multiple keys
-- [ ] Support cumulative SQL with inequality operators
+- [x] Support cumulative SQL with inequality operators
+  - [ ] Need to support self join where different aliases must be made.
+    - It's not a subquery.
+There must be another layer of redirection with aliases.